How to Detect Code Injection & Process Injection in iOS Apps Using AI

 Important!
 Replace all placeholder instances of <Context Key> with the specific name of your threat event context key across all language examples.
 This is crucial to ensure your code functions correctly with the intended event data.
 For example, The <Context Key> could be the message, externalID, OS Version, reason code, etc.

-Using Appdome, there are no development or coding prerequisites to build secured iOS Apps by using Detect Code Injection.
+Using Appdome, there are no development or coding prerequisites to build secured iOS Apps by using Detect Code Injection Attack.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

-Releasing and Publishing Mobile Apps with Detect Code Injection
+Releasing and Publishing Mobile Apps with Detect Code Injection Attack

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: